mwydmuch/xCOLUMNs/README.md

 The repository is organized as follows:
 - `docs/` - Sphinx documentation (work in progress)
-- `experiments/` - a code for reproducing experiments from the papers, see the README file in the directory for details
+- `experiments/` - a code for reproducing experiments from the papers, see the README.md file in the directory for details
 - `xcolumns/` - Python package with the library
-- `tests/` - some tests for the library (work in progress, the coverage is very limited at the moment)
+- `tests/` - tests for the library (the coverage is bit limited at the moment, but these test should guarantee that the main components of the library works as expected)

 ## Development and contributing